What is the Legal Helpline?

 To set up your consultation, please call The Center or complete the intake form below.
 You will then be automatically transferred to an online payment page where you can select your form of payment (cash and check can be paid at the time of the initial consultation so long as that consultation occurs in person at The Center.)

 We accept payment via cash, check, or credit card.
 We do not charge a consultation fee for issues regarding bankruptcy, disability, or social security.

 What Can I Expect After I Submit an Intake Form?

-Once you submit your intake form, complete your payment selection, and choose the date and time of your initial consultation, a legal program staff member will contact you within 72 hours to confirm your consultation.
+Once you submit your intake form and complete your payment selection, a legal program staff member will contact you within 72 hours to confirm your consultation.
 You can choose to have your consultation by telephone or in person at The Center.
 During your initial consultation, a trained legal program staff member will assess the nature of your legal issue and refer you to an LGBT friendly attorney, agency, or community resource, depending on the nature of your legal issue.
 All information collected by The Center’s Legal program is confidential.
 With your permission, we may share minimal details with your match attorney.

 Submit an Intake Form

 Do not disclose any confidential or sensitive information in this form.
 Please provide general information about your legal issue so The Center can identify attorneys who may be able to assist you.
 Until an attorney has actually taken your case, you are expected to meet all deadlines, attend all proceedings, and do anything else necessary under the applicable rules of civil procedure.